Session Initiation Protocol (SIP) has become a strong force shaping the IP telephony and unified communications

 The rapid evolution of VoIP was made possible in part by the use of protocols and standards, or special sets of rules that end points in a telecommunication connection use when they communicate.
 This guide defines the most commonly used VoIP protocols, including signaling protocols like SIP and H.323, that are responsible for the advancement of IP telephony technology.

-comparison and description of SIP and H.323
+- A comparison and description of SIP and H.323

 Both SIP and H.323 can be used as signaling protocols in IP networks, but is one superior to another?